danielepolencic/selenium/existence/README.md

 - make the widget an email validator
 - remove cucumber
 - ajax -> without page object first (fluent wait)
+- animations. we have an article about ajax?

 ### Static elements